froger-me/wp-packages-update-server/README.md

 * Tested with PHP 8.x - may work with PHP 7.x versions for the most part, but it is not guaranteed
 * WP Packages Update Server proper uses Plugin Update Checker Library 5.3 and WP Update Server Library 2.0.1
-* Integration examples use Plugin Update Checker Library 5.3
+* Integration examples for WordPress packages use Plugin Update Checker Library 5.3

 **Pull requests to solve any bugs, improve performance, and keep libraries up to date are welcome and highly encouraged.**
 **Requests to debug or troubleshoot specific setups will not be addressed.**